Why does WEEE regulation exist?

 For all European transactions, unless shown during the checkout process, our prices include contributions to a producer recycling fund to ensure that Waste Electrical and Electronic Equipment is collected and recycled in a responsible manner.

 We also offer a FREE take-back service.
 If you have an older item that you wish to dispose of when you order a new replacement item from us (must be the same type of item), please advise us by sending an email to email@example.com with details of the old item, and we will collect it from you free of charge when we deliver the new item.
 Alternatively, you can bring the item to our stores in York (UK), Mülheim an der Ruhr (Germany) or Rosersberg (Sweden).

-If you live in Ireland, you can also find the location of your nearest WEEE collection point at this web address.You can also recycle your waste batteries at your local shop, grocery retailer or local recycling centre, free of charge!
+If you live in Ireland, you can use WEEE Ireland's free service to find the location of your nearest WEEE collection point.You can also recycle your waste batteries at your local shop, grocery retailer or local recycling centre, free of charge!